The influence of cell phenotype on collective cell invasion into the extracellular matrix: Results

 \subsection{Secreted collagen fibre dynamics reflect cell migration patterns}

 In Figure~\ref{Fig2}, we showcase how collective cell invasion leads to patterns in collagen fibre dynamics.
 We take as initial conditions $100$ cells clustered in the centre of the domain, with no collagen fibres present.
 As the cells migrate outwards and proliferate, they lay down collagen fibres that are oriented in the direction of outward expansion.
 Figure~\ref{Fig2}(a) shows snapshots of the cell positions, the total area fraction of collagen fibres ($\lambda_1 + \lambda_2$), the major orientation ($\hat{\mathbf{v}}_1$), and the anisotropy degree ($a$), shown in grey, green, and blue shading, respectively.
 Cells at the leading edge exhibit directed motion due to population pressure, resulting in the secretion of highly aligned collagen fibres (Figure~\ref{Fig2}(b)).
-Cells behind the front are limited in their motility due to the lack of free space leading to a more isotropic collagen fibre distribution (Figure~\ref{Fig2}(c)).
+Cells behind the front are limited in their motility due to the lack of free space leading to a more isotropic collagen fibre distribution (Figure~\ref{Fig2}(c)). \YY{We note that the dynamics of cells and collagen fibres are qualitatively insensitive to the functional form of the collagen-modulating kernel, $\omega$ (see Figures~\ref{Fig:heaviside_w}--\ref{fig:nonlocal_w}).}